 It will be easy to get back to your car at the end of the evening, taking the same route.

 Related: Disney Skyliner Resorts

 Additionally, you could take a similar route from Riviera Resort to Disney’s Hollywood Studios.
-You could probably get breakfast in right before the park opened and then head on over.
+You could probably get breakfast in before the park opened and then head over.

 As for Magic Kingdom or Animal Kingdom, I probably wouldn’t reserve Topolino’s Terrace on the same morning.
-That is, unless, you had a late evening planned at Magic Kingdom.
+Unless that is, you had a late evening planned at Magic Kingdom.

 Anyway, I digress.
 This quiche was excellent.
 I am a big fan of this dish and enjoy making it at home.